 Yale Police Department

-The Yale Police Department has 93 uniformed police officers who protect and serve the campus 24 hours a day, every day of the year.
+The Yale Police Department (YPD) has 93 uniformed police officers who protect and serve the campus 24 hours a day, every day of the year.
 Yale’s police officers patrol the campus in SUVs, on motorcycles, bikes and on walking patrols.
 The Yale Police also provide advocacy and support for members of the community who have experienced a crime, and the department works to solve crimes through its investigative services and analysis units.

 Yale Police is committed to being fully transparent with the University community.
 We continually improve our lines of communication with students, faculty, and staff and have developed community outreach and engagement programs, committees, and comprehensive officer training programs to ensure an accountable agency.